 6.1.
-Consistency Properties (Atterberg Limits)
+Consistency Properties (Atterberg limits)

-The consistency properties (Atterberg limits) of expansive soil without any addition and expansive soil with the addition of crushed glass wastes are shown in Table 4 and Figure 3.
-In comparison, the consistency properties (Atterberg limits) of expansive soil without any addition and expansive soil with the addition of lime are shown in Table 5 and Figure 4.
+The Consistency properties of soil without any addition and soil with the addition of crushed glass wastes are shown in table (4).
+While the Consistency properties of soil without any addition and soil with the addition of lime are shown in table (5).